-Some people LOVE adrenalin, and their bodies use it in the correct way, which is explains ‘adrenalin junkies’.
+Some people LOVE adrenaline, and their bodies use it in the correct way, which is explains ‘adrenaline junkies’.
 Unfortunately, anxiety sufferers sometimes experience anxiety instead of other feelings, such as excitement.
-Our adrenalin rises, causing all of the symptoms of ‘fight or flight’, and if we are particularly sensitive, then we start to panic.
+Our adrenaline rises, causing all of the symptoms of ‘fight or flight’, and if we are particularly sensitive, then we start to panic.

 Stimulants such as caffeine, alcohol and sugar can also induce anxiety, so they are best taken in moderation, or avoided completely.
 It is all too easy to use alcohol as a crutch, as for some it masks our anxiety and makes us feel invincible.
 In the long run, this isn’t wise, and could lead to other issues.

 There are a lot of different ways you can support yourself when you are dealing with anxiety.
 Seeking medical advice is often the first step for some, but for others who prefer a more holistic approach, there are a lot of alternative therapies that can help you to relax and re-balance the body.